lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 ### Events

-To listen for google events as specified in the header of each overlay type above, you need to extend the corresponding view and define what you want to do for each event type you want to handle on the `googleEvents` special property.
+To listen for any of the available Google events that are listed in the section for each overlay type above, you will need to extend the view for a particular overlay type and define what you want to do for the events  you want to handle in the `googleEvents` property.

-The `googleEvents` is a hash with each key being the name of the event to listen, and the value being the name of the action to send in case this event is triggered.
+The `googleEvents` property is a hash where each key is the name of the event to listen to and the value being the name of the action to send when the event listed for the key is triggered.
 You can also define each event as an object instead of a string, in which case it has the following options:

-- **`target`** (`Object`): the target used to send the action or context of the method to call
+- **`target`** (`Object`): the target used to send the action or the context of the method to call
 - **`action`** (`string`): the name of the action to send
-- **`method`** (`string` or `Function`): the name or method to call, ignored if `action` is defined, default to the name of the event
+- **`method`** (`string` or `Function`): the name or method to call, ignored if `action` is defined, defaults to the name of the event
-- **`prepend`** (`boolean`): whether to prepend arguments with the event name or not - by default, it's automatically prepended when it's a method, but not when it's an action
+- **`prepend`** (`boolean`): whether to prepend arguments with the event name or not.
+The default behavior is that the event name is automatically prepended when it is a method, but not when it is an action.

 The action method, or simple method will be called with:
 - **`name`** (`string`): the event name if `prepend` is `true` or if it's undefined and it's not an action